Programs

 Our lead drug, ROC-101, an investigational oral pan-ROCK inhibitor, is intended to promote vasodilation, reduce vascular remodeling, and improve endothelial function, leading to improved hemodynamic parameters.

-PAH and ILD PH
+PAH and ILD-PH

+One of the key aspects of Pulmonary Arterial Hypertension (PAH) is the intrinsic proliferative potential and cellular accumulation within the pulmonary arteries.
+This is due to sustained proliferative signaling, which allows cells to continuously divide and grow.
 Impaired blood vessel formation and vasoreactivity are critical features of PAH.
 This is because it induces the formation of new blood vessels, which can be abnormal and dysfunctional.
-Impaired vasoreactivity, or the inability of blood vessels to properly constrict and dilate, further complicates the disease, leading to increased blood pressure in the pulmonary arteries.
+Impaired vasoreactivity, or the inability of blood vessels to properly constrict and dilate, further complicates the disease, leading to increased blood pressure in the pulmonary arteries

 Many therapies on the market may be effective at relieving symptoms, but they fail to modify the progression of the disease.
-AllRock Bio is striving to address this with ROC-101, which targets increased ROCK activity in PAH patients.
+AllRock Bio is striving to address this with ROC-101, which targets increased ROCK activity observed in PH patients.
 Increased ROCK activity in patient cells correlates significantly with the duration of PAH in patients, suggesting its association with disease progression (Antoniu 2012).

 Adapted from Hartmann 2015.